pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-80/index.md

 ---
-title: "Pulumi Release Notes: Pulumi "
+title: "Pulumi Release Notes: CED Launches, Skip Checkpoints flag, Automation API NodeJS parallel inline programs, and much more!"
 allow_long_title: true

 # The date represents the post's publish date, and by default corresponds with